Ways You Can Save Money With an Off-Season Wedding

-In the U.S., busy and off-season wedding months can vary by region, but usually they are January, February, July, and November.
+In the U.S., off-season wedding months can vary by region, but usually they are January, February, July, and November.
 These are usually also the cheapest months to get married in.
 To optimize your budget, consider what role you’d like your geography to play in curating your wedding aesthetic.
 Are you celebrating in your southwest hometown desert?
 Are you longing for rugged mountain vistas?
 Is a beachy vacation your dream celebration?
 Whatever your real or ideal location, you can look to less “desirable” wedding dates to reap the benefits of off-season prices and availability.

 PC: Innocent Thunder Photography; Dress: Hope by Rebecca Ingram

-For U.S. areas with year-round weather appeal, such as California, Hawaii, and the East Coast, peak wedding season usually includes the months of May through October, with June and September as the busiest.
-In certain areas with extra hot summers, July and August are considered “off season” and potentially more affordable.
+For U.S. areas with year-round weather appeal such as California, Hawaii, and the East Coast, peak wedding season usually includes the months of May through October, with June and September as the busiest.
+In certain areas with extra hot summers, July and August are considered “off season” and are potentially more affordable.
 Winter months such as January and February are also usually more affordable.
-However, one winter month you might want to avoid is December, as this tends to be a busy month for holiday-themed celebrations.
+However, one winter month you might want to avoid is December, as this tends to be a busy month for holiday-themed weddings.

 Do you love the idea of a high-altitude area for your off-season wedding?
-We don’t blame you.
 Ranges like the Cascades, Rocky Mountains, Sierra Nevadas, and Blue Ridge Mountains offer stunning backdrops, fab adventures for your guests, and moody venue potential for off-season weddings.
 Book spring or fall dates for magical mountain vibes at affordable prices, and book winter months for snowy vistas.
 Just keep in mind that travel to some mountain locations during the winter time can be expensive due to ski season.